-12.1 Academic standing provides an indicator of students in academic difficulty needing academic advising and extra help.
-The three levels of academic standing are defined as follows:
+12.1 Academic standing provides an indicator of students' academic progress on Higher Diploma programmes and identifies students in academic difficulty needing academic advising and extra help.
+The four levels of academic standing are defined as follows:

-Standing Definitions Academic Warning The student's academic performance has been unsatisfactory, or his/her overall academic average is below minimum requirements.
+Standing Definitions Satisfactory Progress The student is making satisfactory academic progress.
+Academic Warning The student's academic performance has been unsatisfactory, or his/her overall academic average is below minimum requirements.
 A student on warning is asked to seek academic advice from his/her programme advisor.

+Academic Probation

-Academic Probation The student's academic performance has been extremely unsatisfactory, or his/her overall academic average has continued to be below the minimum requirements for graduation.
-A student on Academic Probation will be assigned an academic advisor by his/her home division and will not be permitted to register for courses in the following semester without the approval of the academic advisor.
-The home division may also require a student on Academic Probation to take a reduced study load and/or to fulfil specific conditions such as GPA attainments in the following semester.
+The student's academic performance has been extremely unsatisfactory, or his/her overall academic average has continued to be below the minimum requirements for graduation.
+A student on Academic Probation will be assigned an academic advisor by his/her home Faculty and will not be permitted to register for courses in the following semester without the approval of the academic advisor.
+The home Faculty may also require a student on Academic Probation to take a reduced study load and/or to fulfil specific conditions such as GPA attainments in the following semester.

+Academic Suspension

-Academic Suspension A student who cannot benefit from course registration in the next semester/term may be suspended for an approved period of not less than one semester.
+A student who cannot benefit from course registration in the next semester/term may be suspended for an approved period of not less than one semester.
 Academic Suspension is designed to provide the student with an opportunity to resolve the problems that are preventing him/her from making academic progress.
 On return from his/her suspension, the student may be given the opportunity for one additional course repeat in each failed course to recover failure(s).